-Dr. Panepinto has authored articles and books on development, fatherhood, and resilience.
+Dr. Panepinto has authored articles and books on development, fatherhood, resilience, and sports psychology.
 In addition, he authors, presents workshops and has been a keynote speaker on development, self-regulation, parenting, father involvement, the unique needs and attributes of boys, and resiliency.
-He has recently finished a project merging principles of resilience and development for practical applications in daily life:

-(click on link or thumb to learn more about the book)
+(click on link or thumb to learn more about any of the books)

 Supporting the Emotional Life of Boys: Changing the Playbook at the Heart (Panepinto, J, 2018)